This Sichuan Paocai Pickling Kit includes:

 Don't panic when the water turns cloudy and takes on the color of the contents or when you hear little burps of escaping gas.
 Those signs mean that fermentation has begun and you're on your way to pickles!

-As you master the art of pickling the Sichuan way, your goal will be a "forever" brine that remains sour but fresh and pleasant for years to come: vegetables in, pickles out, in an ongoing cycle of fermentation.
+As you master the art of pickling the Sichuan way, your goal will be a "forever" brine that remains sour but fresh and pleasant for months—or years—to come: vegetables in, pickles out, in an ongoing cycle of fermentation.

-Our Ultimate Guide to Making Sichuan Pickles also includes ideas and recipes for serving and cooking with your fermented vegetables:
+Our Deep Dive on Making Chinese Pickles and Ferments also includes ideas and recipes for serving and cooking with your fermented vegetables:

-• Veer from the Chinese path, and make kimchi, sauerkraut or other ferments
+- Veer from the Chinese path and make sauerkraut or other ferments

 International buyers: We cannot guarantee safe delivery of this jar outside of the U.S. Order at your own risk!